Wilfred/deadgrep/docs/ALTERNATIVES.md

 ![screenshot](./ripgrep_el_screenshot.png)

-This is also using `compilation-mode` without grouping results. `projectile-ripgrep` saves you needing to specify the search directory (just like deadgrep and ag.el).
+This is also using `compilation-mode` without grouping results.

+**Great for**: ripgrep searches starting in the project root.

 ## socyl